casaub0n/cfstack/README.md

 ### How to get TURBO_TEAM and URBO_TOKEN
 Follow this link https://turborepo.org/docs/ci/github-actions

-### How to do in your local development
+### How to use local cache to build
-If you neet to use build cache:
+If you neet local cache:
 ```console
 $ yarn turbo login
 $ yarn turbo link